Train Track 101

 G Scale

-The brass track is suitable for indoor & outdoor use and can remain outdoors in all types of weather.
+G Scale Track with a brass rail is suitable for indoor & outdoor use and can remain outdoors in all types of weather.
+G Scale Track with stainless steel rails are for indoor use ONLY.

-G Scale Track uses a gauge of 45mm, or 1.75 inches between the rails.
+The Gauge of G Scale Track is 45mm, or 1.75 inches between the rails.
 This gauge is convenient for operating a wide variety of models from 1:22.5 thru 1:32 scale.

 Shop For G Scale Track Below: